abhisha1991/w251_hw3/README.md

 Note that the pre requisites to run the project imply that the user must have a jetson tx2 and a usb camera.

 Note that we can choose to use the alpine broker by creating our own broker or we can use an off the shelf broker like eclipse-mosquitto

+Also note that the QOS and topics have been explained in the doc: topics_qos_explanation.txt